Bonnie Rychlak: Later work

-Rychlak's work is in important private collections in Japan, the United Kingdom, Verona, Italy, New York and East Hampton, New York, Los Angeles and San Francisco, California.
-Public collections in the United States showcasing her work include the Bridgehampton Museum, New York, the History of Art and Architecture department at Harvard University, Columbia Presbyterian Medical Center / Fine Arts Collection of the US General Services Administration (GSA), and the Department of Art at the University of California, Los Angeles (UCLA).
+Rychlak's work is in important private collections in Japan, the United Kingdom, Verona, Italy, and the United States.
+In the U.S, they are in private collections in New York, East Hampton, Los Angeles, and San Francisco.
+Public collections in the United States showcasing her work include The Bridgehampton Museum, New York, the History of Art and Architecture department at Harvard University, Columbia Presbyterian Medical Center / Fine Arts Collection of the US General Services Administration (GSA), and the Department of Art at the University of California, Los Angeles (UCLA).
 In Japan, her work is in the collections of Shizuoka-ken Prefectural Museum of Art.